Christisn-J/MiniPowerGrid/README.md

 MiniPowerGrid is a small simulation of an electrical distribution network with generators, consumers, batteries, and power lines.
 The simulation runs in C++ and sends live network data via WebSocket to a React dashboard for visualization.

-This project is suitable for:
-- Smart Grid simulation
-- Microgrid / distribution network experiments
-- Visualization of power flows
-- Blackout and overload simulation

 ---

 # Installation